Serbian military convoy is probably rolling towards Kosovo - there is a risk of escalation in the middle of Europe

 Because of the dispute, Serbian-born Kosovan police officers, among others, had collectively resigned.
 Kosovo then sent police officers from the Albanian majority to the north of the country.
 A patrol of these then came under fire on Friday.
 A member of the Kosovar police was “slightly injured (…) and the police car suffered considerable material damage,” the Kosovar police said on Friday (December 9).
 Accordingly, the attackers opened fire with guns from a car.

 The dispatch of the police officers to the north is apparently heating up the tensions further.
 This was exactly what was feared.
-The head of the Serbian government office for Kosovo, Petar Petkovic, condemned the police operation in the north and then threatened at the weekend that Serbian armed forces might return to the region.
+The head of the Serbian government office for Kosovo, Petar Petkovic, condemned the police operation in the north and then threatened a possible return of Serbian armed forces to the region at the weekend.

 In addition, four Serbian mayors and municipal representatives in northern Kosovo resigned their offices – again because of the now suspended license plate regulation.
 The local elections scheduled for the end of December were a test of strength and have since been postponed to April.
 Apparently to defuse the situation.